Sky Dragon

-Sky Dragon (also titled Murder in the Air) is a 1949 American mystery film, the sixth in which Roland Winters portrayed Charlie Chan.
+Sky Dragon (also titled The Sky Dragon and Murder in the Air) is a 1949 American mystery film, the sixth in which Roland Winters portrayed Charlie Chan.
 Directed by Lesley Selander, it is the last Chan film in the long-running series that originated in 1930 with Fox Film Corporation production of Charlie Chan Carries On, starring Warner Oland.
+Mantan Moreland provides comic relief as Chan's assistant and chauffeur, Birmingham Brown.